tendermint/tendermint/docs/specification/new-spec/encoding.md

 public keys, and signatures.
 Additionally, for each public key, Tendermint defines an Address function that can be used as a more compact identifier in place of the public key.
-Here we list the concrete types, their names, and prefix bytes for public keys and signatures.
+Here we list the concrete types, their names, and prefix bytes for public keys and signatures, as well as the address schemes for each PubKey.
 Note for brevity we don't include details of the private keys beyond their type and name, as they can be derrived the same way as the others using Amino.